-Unlike My Drive, files in Team Drive belong to the team instead of an individual.
-Even if members leave, the files stay exactly where they are so your team can continue to share information and get work done.
+You can use shared drives in Google Drive to store, search, and access files with a team.
+Shared drive files belong to the team instead of an individual.
+Even if members leave, the files stay in place so your team can keep sharing information and work anywhere, from any device.

-|Improved sharing rules||All members of a Team Drive see the same content.|
+|Improved sharing rules||All members of a shared drive see the same content.|

-|Content discoverability||When a user is added to a Google Group, they’re automatically added to all the Team Drives that include that group.|
+|Content discoverability||Adding a user to a group in Google Groups automatically adds them to all the shared drives that include that group.|

-|What types of files can be added?||All file types*||All file types|
+|What types of files can you add?||All file types except files from Google Maps||All file types|

-|Who owns files and folders?||The team||The individual who created the file or folder|
+|Who owns files and folders?||Your organization||The individual who created the file or folder|

-|Can I move files and folders?||
+|Can I move files and folders onto a drive?||

 Users can only move files.

 Administrators can move files and folders.
 Learn more.

 |Can I sync files to my computer?||

-|Sharing||All team members see the same file set.||Different users might see different files in a folder, depending on their access to individual files.|
+|How does sharing work?||All team members see the same file set.||Different users might see different files in a folder, depending on their access to individual files.|

-|How long do files I delete stay in Trash?||
+|How long do deleted files stay in Trash?||

-|Can I restore files?||Yes, if you have Edit access or full access.||Yes, if you created it.|
+|Can I restore files from the trash?||Yes, if you have Manager, Content manager, or Contributor access.||Yes, if you created it.|

 - Are the files of interest to most or all members of a particular project team?